ssatguru/BabylonJS-CharacterController/README.md

 ```

 ## Build
-If not already installed, install node js and typescript.
+If not already installed, install node js.
 Switch to the project folder.
 Run "npm install", once, to install all the dependencies.
 To build anytime